aranya17/aranya17/README.md

 ###

-<h4 align="left">My name is Aranya Pal from Kolkata, India and currently I'm a B. Tech student.</h4>
+<h4 align="left">My name is Aranya Pal from Kolkata, India. and currently I'm a B. Tech student.</h4>

 ###